lineartimer/WebAppStarterPack/doc/notes.md

 - For CPU and memory, select 0.25 CPU cores and 0.5 GB memory
 - On the Ingress tab, enable Ingress and select Accepting traffic from anywhere

-To check the console go to the Container App on Azure Portal and under Monitoring, select Logs.
-Look for a table ContainerAppConsoleLogs_CL.
+To check the console, go to the Container App on Azure Portal and under Monitoring, select Logs.
+Look for a table with the name ContainerAppConsoleLogs_CL.

 ### React website (frontend)